Eric Schermerhorn: Career

 Through a connection with manager and former 'Til Tuesday drummer Michael Hausman, Schermerhorn met Matt Johnson, who was in New York, looking for a guitar player for The The.
 Schermerhorn remembers meeting Matt in 1993, but he joined to replace Johnny Marr in 1995.

-In 1995, through a connection with Robert Quine, Schermerhorn met John Flansburgh, and he joined They Might Be Giants.
-He played with the band until December 1996, and his work as a lead guitarist with They Might Be Giants can be heard on the albums Factory Showroom and Severe Tire Damage.
+In 1995, through a connection with Robert Quine, Schermerhorn met John Flansburgh and he joined They Might Be Giants.
+He played with the band until December 1996, and was a lead guitarist for They Might Be Giants on the albums Factory Showroom and Long Tall Weekend.

 In 1996, Schermerhorn toured with Paula Cole for a promotional tour, and he appeared in the music video for "Where Have All the Cowboys Gone?".

 Schermerhorn moved to Los Angeles, California, in late August 2001.
 He moved primarily to write and record songs for other artists.
 There, he formed a music production company called CHIMP, with producer Pete Min; separate from Schermerhorn's songwriting for other artists, CHIMP provided incidental music for television and film until 2012.
 In 2001, through his connection with record producer Bill Bottrell, Schermerhorn played with Shelby Lynne during a promotional tour.

 A connection with Jason Mraz came about through Schermerhorn's publishing company, Kobalt Music, in 2001.

 In February 2002, Schermerhorn played with Marianne Faithfull once, at the opening of an exhibit centered around the work of Andy Warhol at the Tate Modern in London.

 Schermerhorn had a connection with Linda Perry since 1999, and he frequently collaborated with her, doing session work.
 His connection with Perry led to him meeting P!nk and Christina Aguilera in 2002.
 He worked with P!nk on the 2003 album Try This, and he worked with Christina Aguilera on the 2006 album Back To Basics.
 Schermerhorn's connection with Linda Perry, as well as his connection with Rick Parashar since 2001, led to him working with Melissa Etheridge.

 In 2003, through his connection with Earl Harvin while playing in The The, and through a connection with bassist Chris Bruce, Schermerhorn worked with Seal.

 In 2005, Schermerhorn's longstanding connection with former The The drummer Brian MacLeod led to him working with Sheryl Crow.
 In 2009, through a connection with musician Dave Levita, Schermerhorn toured with Lucinda Williams for a year.

 When he stopped touring, he decided to focus on recording music for various sessions and raising his children, but he also started working as a voiceover artist, recording from his home studio.
 As a voice actor, he has found work in the animated sitcoms Family Guy and American Dad!, as well as providing voiceover for The Doctors, and for various advertisements.
 He has semi-retired from voice acting, though he still provides the occasional recording for friends and acquaintances.

-Pete Min founded Colorfield Records in 2021, and Schermerhorn is due to release an album through the label in 2025.